 Any seasoned sales professional will tell you that the best sales people are also the best storytellers.
 The same goes for marketers.
 If you can tell stories rather than pushing features alone, you have a better chance of appealing to prospects’ emotions, and all buying decisions are, at their core, emotional.
 In your marketing, you should be capitalizing on this by telling stories whenever possible.
 Direct mail is a great venue for telling stories in creative ways, perhaps even more so than other venues of direct marketing.

 Why is direct mail particularly good at communicating stories to prospects?
-For one, direct mail differs from email in that it provides more space.
+For one, direct mail marketing differs from email marketing in that it provides more space.
 People have much more patience for direct mail than for email, largely because spam is sending everyone into email overload.
 To attract someone’s attention in an email, you need to be to-the-point, flashy, and exciting; if you don’t grab their attention right away, chances are they won’t even open your email, let alone read your story.

 Good storytelling doesn’t happen in a flash; it requires time and development.
 Direct mail fulfills this need perfectly.
 People can experience your direct mail piece in their own time, perhaps when they are feeling more open-minded, and they are likely to grant your direct mail more time and attention than an email.
 If your story is best told in letter format, even better; direct mail will win out over email almost every time, because people are accustomed to receiving and reading letters from their mailboxes.